vanessachahwan/ALTEGRAD-Challenge/README.md

 # Getting started
+## Required files

+Before running the model it is advisable to download some files necessary for its execution.
+This will save you time since the creation of networks and the extraction of some features is very slow.
+Here is the download link:

+> www.kaggle.com/dataset/def482c59cd5a8ec65e48fef7a67002640d742dfd0e8a389b86421e28356171a

+Once downloaded, deposit these files in the ```/code/data/``` folder.

 ## Run our model

 To execute our model you have to run the following line in the "code" folder.